bobanetwork/boba_legacy/boba_documentation/developer/hybrid_compute.md

 <figure><img src="../../.gitbook/assets/transparency and verification.png" alt=""><figcaption></figcaption></figure>

 As noted, Hybrid Compute is not an Oracle.
 However, Hybrid Compute writes all initial calldata and server responses to Ethereum Mainnet, and therefore, external parties can see those inputs and outputs.
-In theory, this many allow third parties to detect fraud or even challenge Hybrid Compute calls, but such functionality remains to be developed.
+In theory, this may allow third parties to detect fraud or even challenge Hybrid Compute calls, but such functionality remains to be developed.

 <figure><img src="../../.gitbook/assets/hybridcompute security and access control.png" alt=""><figcaption></figcaption></figure>